sci-bots/pygtkhelpers/docs/reusablecomponents.rst

 Combining multiple views
 ~~~~~~~~~~~~~~~~~~~~~~~~

-As mentioned, it is best to separte components by their use, so for example in
+As mentioned, it is best to separate components by their use, so for example in
-our user mangement application, the view to edit a User, might be consistent
+our user mangement application, the view to edit a User might be consistent
 throughout the application.
 You may want it next to a list, or you may want it
 in a dialog.
 Either way, this should be separated out into it's own view.